Yvette M. Davids

-Yvette Marie Davids (born 29 March 1967) is a United States Navy vice admiral. and served as the Superintendent of the United States Naval Academy on 11 January 2024, the first female to serve as superintendent.
-As Superintendent, she stirred controversy for implementing Trump's executive order to remove books with DEI content from the Naval Academy library.
+Yvette Marie Davids (born 29 March 1967) is a United States Navy vice admiral who served as the Superintendent of the United States Naval Academy from 11 January 2024 to 15 August 2025.
+She was the first woman to serve as superintendent.

 Early life and education

 Yvette Marie Gonzalez grew up in San Antonio, Texas.
 She graduated with a Bachelor of Science in Oceanography from the United States Naval Academy in 1989 and was commissioned as an ensign.
 While studying at the Naval Academy she earned All-America Crew honors in Intercollegiate Sailing for both 1987 and 1989.
 She later received a Master of Arts in National Security and Strategic Studies from the Naval War College in 2002 and a Master of Science in National Resource Strategy from the Dwight D. Eisenhower School for National Security and Resource Strategy at the Industrial College of the Armed Forces of the National Defense University in 2012.